rickqiu/mcp_project/README.md

 ## Steps to quickly setup the MCP demo

 ### Step 1: Development Environment Setup
 This project requires Python 3.8 or higher.
 You can download Python [here](#https://www.python.org/downloads) for Windows.
-First, you need to instal uv and nodejs.
+First, you need to install uv and nodejs.
 Second, create *.venv* python environment.
  ```bat
 cd mcp_project
 uv init